 Whenever someone mentions the word ‘PRESENTATION,’ the first thing that comes to mind is Microsoft Office PowerPoint!
 The application features several quality presentation templates that help you create unique slides.
 Besides, it also enriches the slide presentation viewing experience.
 The latest version allows you to add 3D objects to your PowerPoint presentation in just a few steps.
 You don’t require any fancy extensions or plug-ins!

-If you are a Windows user and have updated to Windows 10 Fall Creators Update, you can now easily add 3D objects to your PowerPoint presentations, Word, and Excel documents.
+If you are a Windows 11/10 user, you can now easily add 3D objects to your PowerPoint presentations, Word, and Excel documents.
 Here’s how!

 When done, drop it into a suitable location on the slide and use the controls (rotating, sizing, and positioning) to manipulate the model until it suits your requirements.